- Many kayakers and canoeists begin their Takhini River day-trips from here, the lake outlet or the Takhini River Campground.

 - The Southern Tutchone name Nekhᶙ Män means “rafting across lake,” speaking to the narrowest point where people crossed.

-- The gate will remain open for loop 1 after service to this campground has ended.
+- Gates for loop 1 and 3 are closed.
+The gate for loop 2 remains open.
+Service to this campground has ended.
 Register your stay (payment not required).
 Bring your own wood and toilet paper and pack out your garbage.

 Turn south off the highway and drive 23 km down the unpaved Kusawa Road.